phone: (716) 839-8280

 - the ability to independently identify and address relevant real-world questions through the application of disciplinary knowledge, theories, and methodologies

-At Daemen College, Pre-Law Studies is housed in the History and Political Science Department.
-Guidance in preparing for applying to law school and a career in law are available, along with advice and resources to prepare for LSAT exams.
+Daemen University’s Pre-Law Program is housed in the History and Political Science Department.
+Guidance is available for students who are preparing to apply to law school and pursue a career in law, along with advice and resources to prepare for LSAT exams.
 Many students who are interested in Pre-Law choose to major in History and/or Political Science.
-However, many other fields in the liberal arts, sciences, and business can provide a sound preparation for the legal profession.
+However, many other fields in the liberal arts, sciences, and business can provide sound preparation for the legal profession.
 A rigorous Pre-Law minor is available to provide students with a broad pre-law preparation.
-This minor is open to students pursing any major.
+This minor is open to students pursuing any major.